bwshockley/Minifigure-SAMD21E/README.md

 I plan on trying to implement both Arduino and possibly Micropython on this board, but need some significant help with this.
 I will update as I can.

 In order to test my prototype board, I loaded the Arduino Zero bootloader, but changes the PortA pin 14 for PostA Pin 27.
 Nothing else is fucntional yet - it was a bad hack to get access to the WS2812 LED for the time being and to prove to myself the board will work in theory.

+(01-20-2017) FIRMWARE has been updated and almost complete.
+I'm working through the last bit of verification and validation now.
+Will post asap.

 ## License
 For personal use only - do not sell.
 You may modify as you wish.